d-led/will_it_go_cd/README.md

 > This is a little [GoCD](https://www.gocd.org) configuration analysis and audit helper tool

-# Motivation
+## Motivation

 GoCD is a very user friendly and sophisticated Continuous Integration / Continuous Delivery tool.
 GoCD allows gradual immersion in its features by means of sensible defaults and a very well documented [concept language](https://docs.gocd.org/current/introduction/concepts_in_go.html).
 When many features of GoCD are used, it is easy to overlook misconfigured pipelines, e.g. when there is no agent with the resource required by a job, or when a pipeline is not part of the environment, where the dedicated agent is configured.
 This tool should give a quick overview of certain aspects of the configuration

-# Current Queries
+## Current Queries

-- what agents are there and how are they configured (already, part of the GoCD UI)
+- what agents are there and how are they configured?
+Summary, as it's already part of the GoCD UI.
-- which jobs can an agent potentially run
+- misconfigured agents: which jobs can an agent potentially run?
-- todo: which agents can a job run on
+- capacity planning and misconfigured jobs: which agents can a job run on?

-# Guarantees
+## Guarantees

 - **NONE**
 - **No guarantees of fitness for any kind of task**, use at your own risk

-# Rough Plan
+## Rough Plan

 - apply variable interpolation
 - get the configuration from a URL